-North Korea is a dictatorial regime controlled by one man, Kim, Jong-il.
-Under his rule, millions of North Koreans have perished through starvation, while others have died during imprisonment in its large prison/labor camps.
+North Korea is a dictatorial regime controlled by one man, Kim, Jong-un.
+He succeeded his father, Kim Jong-il, after he passed in 2011, and is the grandson of Kim Il-sung.
+Under their dictatorial rule, millions of North Koreans have perished through starvation, while others have died during imprisonment in its large prison/labor camps.
 Human rights in North Korea are virtually non-existent as the government regulates individual lives from speech, opinion, and thought, to employment, travel, and food rations.

 Hundreds of thousands have fled to China and other neighboring countries to seek subsistence.
 However, China continues to forcibly repatriate North Koreans to a fate that includes imprisonment where they may experience torture, medical and chemical experiments, forced abortions, infanticide, starvation, and hard labor.

 A handful of North Koreans desperately force their way into foreign compounds in China and are fortunate enough to gain passage to South Korea, while others travel through "underground railroads" through China and to other countries seeking final destination in South Korea where they are granted automatic citizenship.
 The tragedy that North Koreans face continues to escalate.
 Please read below for more information.

 Lack of Human Rights in North Korea

 U.S. State Department Information on North Korea